-When a principal/Superintendent has reasonable suspicion that a student has violated this policy, he/she may search the student in accordance with the District's policy on searches of students' personal property.
+When a principal/Superintendent has reasonable suspicion that a student has violated this policy, they may search the student in accordance with the District's policy on searches of students' person or personal property.
 Such searches shall not include referral for mandatory alcohol/drug testing.